verifiera/integration/API Draft.md

 ## Callback

 Callback sent as POST request with payload described in Status.
 Your server must respond with 2xx HTTP code, otherwise our server will make 3 retries with following windows: 1 minute, 1 hour, 1 day.

+## Development aid

+To make development easer there is additional calls to go through process.

+/api/integration/candidate-response?request_id=REQUEST_id&answer=(yes|no)
+/api/integration/security-response?request_id=60620a1639d2173&answer=(accept|reject)